Myoko Ski Hire, Other Services

 Banking Facilities

-Cash is king in Japan and this applies to Myoko Kogen too.
-Many of the restaurants and shops don’t accept credit cards, but thankfully it’s possible to access the all important yen in Myoko Kogen.
-The post office in the lower part of the Akakura Onsen main street has an ATM that accepts Maestro/Cirrus cards.
+It’s also possible to access the all important yen in Myoko Kogen.
+The post office in the lower part of the Akakura Onsen main street has an ATM that accepts international cards.
 The post office is open Monday to Saturday (Sat only in the morning), but not on public holidays.
 There is another ATM at the 7-Eleven in the town of Myoko near the station.

 150